Zena4L/JAVA-AMT-AL/README.md

 > runnable that is a void.
 With callable, the type of the future correspond to the generic
 > value supplied to the callable.

+## FORKJOIN FRAMEWORK

+> This framework is for managing recursive actions.
+There are two kinds of task which are
+>  - recursive action : Returns no value, equivalent to Runnable
+>  - recursive task: Returns a value,  equivalent to Callable
+> Note that this is used for heavy task